TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 This means that if the top token has a moderate likelihood of appearing, the pool of possibilities will be large.
 On the other hand, if the top token has a very high likelihood of appearing, then the pool will be 1-3 tokens at most.
 This ensures that structure remains solid, and focuses creative output in areas where it is actually wanted.

+### Top-G Sampling

+This specifically applies tp **Kayra**, as this model "groups" tokens in tiers of probabilities, rather than spreading them smoothly like.
+Top-G is similar to Top-K, but instead of limiting the pool to K tokens, it limits the pool to G groups of tokens.
+Effectively it's telling the model that your staircase has *G* steps.

 ### Typical Sampling

 Typical Sampling is complicated to explain, as it uses an advanced concept known as [conditional entropy](https://en.wikipedia.org/wiki/Conditional_entropy).
 It calculates an entropy average, shifts the probabilities of tokens, and then checks which values shifted the most.
 Those are removed from the pool.